tangentsoft/pidp8i/README.md

 to get "minimal plus one or two features" is to explicitly disable all of the optional OS/8 features you don't want.

-This flag's name is aspirational, rather than accurate: our current "minimal" installation could still be stripped down some more.
+This flag's name is aspirational, not a promise of an ideal: our current "minimal" installation could still be stripped down some more.
 We expect to add more `--disable-os8-*` flags later to reduce the delta between the ideal "minimal OS/8" and our current offering.
 These